On the geographical map of the world, there are landscapes of so unreal beauty as if they were created by artists, the landscapes 'painted' by a soul.

-With Obedska bara and Carska Bara, it is one of the major wildlife refugees and one of the last authentically preserved wetlands in Serbia.
-Zasavica consists of around 2,000 ha of protected wetland, consisting of meadows, canals, creeks and the Zasavica River itself.
-The area was first under protection in 1997.
-There are over 600 species of plants recorded in the reservation.
-Several of these are endangered natural rarities.
-There are 185 species of birds in the reserve, of which 120 are resident.
+With Obedska bara and Carska Bara, it is one of the major wildlife refuges and one of the last authentically preserved wetlands in Serbia.
+Zasavica consists of around 2.000 ha of protected wetland made up of meadows, canals, creeks and the Zasavica River itself.
+The area was first put under protection in 1997.
+There are over 600 species of plants are recorded in the reservation.
+Several of them are endangered natural rarities.
+There are 185 species of birds in the reserve, of which 120 are residents.
 Because of such a large number of birds, including rarities like night heron and spotted crake, Zasavica is included in the list of IBAs, (important bird areas).
 Since 1998, 20 artificial nesting platforms have been placed throughout the reserve.

 Things to do in Zasavica